Javascript is not enabled.

 Medicare may pay for up to eight additional sessions if your pain decreases as a result of acupuncture, but it sets a maximum at 20 sessions a year.
 If your chronic back pain doesn’t improve with acupuncture during the first 12 visits, Medicare won’t cover additional treatments.

-Acupuncture involves stimulating the central nervous system through specific points on the body, usually by inserting needles into the skin and using gentle movements to alleviate pain.
+Acupuncture is a type of traditional Chinese medicine that stimulates the central nervous system by inserting a series of needles into strategic areas of the body using gentle movements to alleviate pain.
 Until January 2020, Medicare didn’t cover acupuncture under any circumstances.
 The Centers for Medicare & Medicaid Services changed the rules in part to offer an alternative to opioids for lower back pain.

 What providers qualify for acupuncture coverage?